 It’s with the death of Sean that the film’s tagline of “This time it’s personal” comes into play as Ellen Brody (Lorraine Gary) is sure the shark is targeting her family.
 Back in Jaws 2 Martin Brody (Roy Scheider) asked an expert if a shark could have heard about the death of one of their own and come seeking revenge, and he was told, “Sharks don’t take things personally, Mister Brody.”
 So what evidence does Ellen Brody have to refute this?
 Well according to her the shark had killed her husband and now one of her sons.
 How could one possibly rebut that piece of scientific correlation?
 When Michael points out that his dad died of a heart attack she responds with, “He died from fear.
 The fear of it killed him.”
 This has me imagining that over the years the shark was constantly phoning up Martin Brody and breathing heavily on the line.

 Ellen demands that Michael quit his job and no longer work in the water.
 Being that Michael is a marine biologist this is a pretty crazy demand, but later when we see how Michael actually does his job I’d say she may have been on to something.
 He kind of sucks.
 He does try to reassure her that Great White Sharks do not like warm water, so he is completely safe in the waters of the Bahamas, and he even invites her to come and stay with him and his wife and kid for Christmas.
 She reluctantly agrees, and then over the course of the picture, she is proven right.

-Note: This is the world’s fastest shark as it traveled approximately 1,250 miles from Amity Island to the Bahamas in less than three days.
-Unless this shark is different than the one that killed Sean and that the Brody’s are on some kind of ocean wide “Kill List” among sharks.
+Note: This is the world’s fastest shark as it travelled approximately 1,250 miles from Amity Island to the Bahamas in less than three days.
+Unless this shark is different than the one that killed Sean and that the Brody’s are on some kind of ocean-wide “Kill List” among sharks.

 • Michael has just returned from a funeral for a brother who had just been eaten by a shark.